iDigBio/idb-portal/README.md

 - The standalone Mapper module requires the  'gulp mapper' command to update the idbmap.js file in the /public/js directory.
 It's source file is /public/client/idbmap.js

-## Stand Alone Map
-- the standalone iDigBio map module can be added to website by adding the files
-/public/css/idbmap.css
-and
-/public/js/idbmap.js

-to a web page.